wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

    <br /><br />

-## AWS Data Tools: Interactions
+## Evolution in AWS Data Tools

-Here we use <a target="_blank" href="https://aws.amazon.com/architecture/icons/">Amazon's new official "flat" icons</a> to illustrate AWS services and resources:
+<a target="_blank" href="https://aws.amazon.com/architecture/icons/">Amazon's new official "flat" icons</a> are used here to illustrate AWS cloud technologies evolving from "Lift and Shift" to Serverless to Low-Code to Machine Learning.

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1692511066/aws-data-tools-1920x1080_rims9j.png"><img alt="aws-data-tools-1920x1080.png" width="1366" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692511066/aws-data-tools-1920x1080_rims9j.png"><br /><em>Click for video</em></a> or <a target="_blank" href="https://7451111251303.gumroad.com/l/bparb"><em>buy my animated pptx</em></a>.

-Click the video above for the step-by-step commentary below, with links to additional commentary:
+<strike>Click the video above for the step-by-step commentary below, with links to additional commentary:</strike>

 <a name="Flow_QuickSight"></a>